KodeXL/CreditCardFraudDetection/README.md

 Balancing the data through undersampling and SMOTE oversampling shifted performance toward what truly matters — identifying fraudulent activity.
 Recall rose above 90% across models, and ROC-AUC values approached 0.98–0.99.

+When the dataset was balanced using SMOTE oversampling and Random Undersampling, the overall accuracy decreased compared to the highly imbalanced dataset.
+This reduction is expected — balancing reduces the dominance of the majority (non-fraud) class, leading to a lower raw accuracy score.
+However, this trade-off improved the model’s recall and ROC-AUC, meaning the balanced models became significantly better at detecting actual fraud cases.

-Random Forest achieved perfect metrics after SMOTE, but its 100% training accuracy suggested overfitting.
+⚠️ **Note:** Random Forest achieved perfect metrics after SMOTE, but its 100% training accuracy suggested overfitting.

 In contrast, Logistic Regression and Linear SVC delivered consistently high recall and ROC-AUC without overfitting, making them more reliable for real-world use.